Arus-hub/Arus-hub/README.md

 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on Data Science
-- 📫 How to reach me : Email me bro... talawararadhya@gmail.com
+- 📫 How to reach me : Email me talawararadhya@gmail.com

 <!---
 Arus-hub/Arus-hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.